-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the course (if any) Lect ure Tuto rial Practical/ Practice Human Development Across the Life Span- II 4 3 0 1 Class XII pass NIL
+Course title & Code Credits Eligibility criteria Pre-requisite of the course (if any) Lect ure Tuto rial Practical/ Practice Human Development Across the Life Span- II 4 3 0 1 Class XII pass NIL

 - 1. To develop a comprehensive understanding about different domains of development during middle childhood and adolescence. - 2.
 To comprehend context specific cultural practices of development during middle childhood and adolescence. - 3.
 To acquaint the students with various roles and relationships during middle childhood and adolescence.